alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-The publisher undergoes some changes, to be included in class and have a class level namespace.
-Lets say we are talking about welcome mails here: lets just create a publisher for registrations and start publishing
+The publisher under went some changes.
+It can be included in a class and after setting a namespace, you are all set to publish events in that namespace.
+We are not sure yet who might be interested, but lets just start broascasting event `user_signed_up` in `registration` namespace.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/registration.rb